kamatp/MyIMADWeek1Task/README.md

 To-Do:

-1. Add the virtual screen to the Twitter Search Screen
-2. Move the tabs header below the Home header
-3. The borders of the drawer navigator to be reconfigured
-4. Add refresh FAB to the twitter screen
+1. Add refresh FAB to the twitter screen